Mediterranean Beercan Burger – Smoking madness

 Everybody who likes real bbq will know this new hype by now!
 The concept is pretty genious.
 You take some minced meat, form them into large balls and press a beercan in them so they form fillable cups.
 Those following my old tumblr blog a while ago will have seen my attempts to stuff some meatballs with a broccoli sauce… The BBQ Pit Boys were a little smarter and cooler.
 They spread this awesome creation called: “The Beercan Burger“.
 These burgers stimulated my imagination too.
 You can fill them with whatever you want and that’s what I liked most about them.
+So here you go on my take: The Mediterranean beercan burger.

 This part is really important in the process!
 You start by making yourself a beautiful little boy or girl.
 Train him on being a sous chef so he can help you out with the preparation.
 I think I did a good job over here.
 My son helped me out on the hard part.
 First we mixed the meat with the herbs and formed some large balls.
 My little chef pretasted and decided to add some ground black pepper (Now you see why you needed 1.05 tbsp).